| Nickel Cadmium also known as NiCad or NiCd NiCd cells were the forerunners of

 replacement for NiCad cells and will be offered in preference where the size required is

 available.
-They offer a higher storage capacity and therefore will produce more torque in
+They offer a higher storage capacity and therefore will produce more torque and will last longer between charges.
+These cells do not suffer from memory

 effect and can be recharged fully from any state of discharge.